 The main function of the skeletal muscle is contraction, which provides stability and movement of the body.
 The skeletal muscle consists of striated muscle cells that are fused together into long muscle fibers.
-The transcriptome analysis shows that 53% (n=10301) of all human proteins (n=19613) are expressed in the skeletal muscle and 330 of these genes show an elevated expression in skeletal muscle compared to other tissue types.
+Transcriptome analysis shows that 70% (n=13839) of all human proteins (n=19670) are expressed in the skeletal muscle and 907 of these genes show an elevated expression in the skeletal muscle compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in skeletal muscle as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in skeletal muscle as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX?1) in skeletal muscle as well as in all other tissues.